epitome-mvc/Epitome/README.md

 - `Epitome.isEqual` - a module for comparing values, borrowed from _.js
 - `Epitome.Model` - the model itself
 - `Epitome.Model.Sync` - a plugin for keeping your model in sync with a REST endpoint.
-- `Epitome.Collection` - a pseudo controller, Observing all model events (not done)
+- `Epitome.Collection` - a pseudo controller, Observing all model events (not done, WIP)
 - `Epitome.View` - view rendered, using whatever 3-rd party templating engine (not done)
 - `Epitome.Plugins` - A free-type Object of methods/extensions that can be implemented into Models, like validation (not done)